SurajSonawane2415/MazeBlaze/documention/Readme.md

 ## Error Descriptions and Solution
 **1: Task Watchdog Triggered**
 ![Screenshot 2023-10-27 002829](https://github.com/SurajSonawane2415/MazeBlaze/assets/129578177/81be0992-ee0b-4599-9c4a-1d6c37175717)
-- **Description:** In the above screenshot, an error message, "Task watchdog got triggered," appeared when we flashed our code on the ESP.
+- **Description:** In the above image, the "Task watchdog got triggered" error message appeared when we flashed our code on the ESP.
+This error occurs due to the watchdog mechanism in the ESP.
+The watchdog is like a timer that ensures tasks complete within their expected time.
+If a task takes too long to execute, it suggests that there might be a problem with task timing.
-- **Solution:** we found it necessary to add a delay so we resolved this error by adding a 10ms delay, as follows:
+The error was triggered because a specific task in our code was exceeding its expected execution time, causing the watchdog to trigger.
+- **Solution:** To solve this issue, we added a delay of 10 milliseconds (vTaskDelay(10 / portTICK_PERIOD_MS)) after a specific function.
+As shown in the following snippet of code:

 ```c
 get_raw_lsa();
 calculate_error();